bruin-data/ingestr/docs/supported-sources/adjust.md

 Adjust source allows ingesting the following source into separate tables:

 -`Campaigns`: Retrieves data for a campaign, showing the app's revenue and network costs over multiple days.

+--`Creatives`: Retrieves data for a creative assest, detailing the app's revenue and network costs across multiple days